RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 ---------------------
 >Loop Modeling in not restricted to segments with a blank DSSP secondary structure assignment.
 It is more generally applicable to any fragment joining larger segments.

-There are several loop modeling methods present in Rosetta and more which are being actively developed.
-The goal of all loop modeling methods is to sample conformational space of the peptide segment in such a manner that the fixed _anchor_ points at the peptide termini are connected.
+There are several loop modeling methods present in Rosetta and more are being actively developed.
+The goal of all loop modeling methods is to sample conformational space of the peptide segment in such a manner that the endpoints of the peptide termini are connected.
 Here, we will present examples from the following protocols:

 * _CCD (Cyclic coordinate descent)_
 This generates loops by fragment insertion from a pre-generated fragment library, and favorably scores conformations which close the loop.
 * _KIC (Kinematic closure)_
-This generates loops by analytically calculating possible conformation subject to constraints of the anchor points.
+This generates loops by analytically calculating possible conformations subject to constraints of the anchored endpoints.
-* _Generalized KIC_
-This uses the same algorithm as KIC, but can be used for a variety of biomolecules and arbitrary backbones.
 * _Remodel_
 This is not an algorithm in itself but an alternative, user-friendly executable to utilize CCD and KIC
+* _Generalized KIC_
+This uses the same algorithm as KIC, but can be used for arbitrary backbones, loops through sidechains and other biomolecules.
+(Links to detailed examples will be provided.)
 * _Loop Hash_
 This rapidly searches for peptide conformations using a pre-generated hash map.
-Since this is currently under development, we will not be discussing this.
+(Since this is currently under development, we will not be discussing this.)

 Navigating to the Demos
 -----------------------